 Before starting the discussion of the forms, ask students to name the type of data that is collected on transaction forms.
 Write students' answers on a flipchart.
-Answers should include:

-'''

-quantity of product being ordered/shipped/received; authorization to issue, other signatures, proof of receipt, dates, etc.
+Answers should include: quantity of product being ordered/shipped/received; authorization to issue, etc; other signatures, proof of receipt, dates, etc. Then ask students to list the different types of transaction forms.

-'''

-Ask students to list the different types of transaction forms.
 List their answers on a flipchart.
-Students should come up with the following:

-'''

-Requisition and issue vouchers, issue vouchers, packing slips, delivery notes.
+Hopefully students come up with the following: Requisition and issue vouchers, issue vouchers, packing slips, delivery notes.

-'''

-Ask for a group to present its findings on the transaction forms.
-Begin by asking the group members to identify which forms from the set they examined are transaction forms.
+Ask for a group to volunteer to present its findings on the transaction forms.
+Once the group has volunteered, begin the discussion by asking the group members to identify which forms from the set they examined are transaction forms.